 TD Bank used to offer another business credit card, the TD Simply Flexible Business Visa.
 It didn’t offer any rewards, but did have a 0% APR period on balance transfers for the first 12 months, and a $0 annual fee.

-There is no TD Bank student credit card.
+No, TD Bank doesn’t offer a student credit card.
 TD Bank recommends that students interested in applying for a credit card get the TD Cash Secured Credit Card, which is designed for people with limited credit (and even bad credit).
-The TD Cash Secured Card gives 3% cash back on dining, 2% at grocery stores and 1% on other purchases.
+The TD Cash Secured Credit Card gives 1% cash back, on all eligible purchases.
 TD Bank also has checking and savings accounts designed specifically for students.… read full answer

 Here’s how students can build credit with a TD Bank credit card: